Back - with Vengeance

 "You...'" he spat?
-His eyes seethed.
-"Mister, you should have stayed dead."
-He stealthily positioned himself to draw down meanwhile his opponent made no attempt to get up, let alone defend himself.
+His eyes seethed, his voice quivered.
+"Mister, you should have stayed dead!"
+He stealthily positioned himself to draw down on the man in the chair, meanwhile his opponent made no attempt to get up, let alone defend himself.

 "Maybe.
 I'm not so sure you can do it," he taunted.
 "You know, shoot a man, at least not while he's looking dead on at you."

-He drew down in a rage on the unflinching figure still seated in the chair.
+The gunman drew down in a rage on the unflinching figure, still seated in the chair.
 Drawing, firing.
 One round, two, and another in rapid succession into the torso of his antagonist.
-Thunder and smoke belched out his barrel followed each time by the flash of the muzzle.
+Thunder and smoke belched out his barrel, followed each time by the flash of the muzzle.
 His body shook violently with each bullets' impact.
-Once, twice ...and again.
+Once, twice …and again.
 And then he slumped down in a lifeless heap.